How Nature Empowers Children

 “We want to empower children to make their own decisions and encourage them to work together,” Christman said.
 “Our role as the adults is to set-up the environment in a way that inspires their play and then step-back and allow the children to lead the way.
 We try to stay out of their ‘bubble’ and only intervene if there is a concern for safety.
 It’s amazing the problem solving and creativity that happens when adults give children the space and time.
 The children challenge themselves in different ways and gain so much confidence."

-“At our programs, we use the environment as a ‘third teacher’ to enhance child development and foster creativity,” said Hanscom.
+“Our programs use the environment as a ‘third teacher’ to enhance child development and foster creativity,” said Hanscom.
 “It’s amazing to see children explore their surroundings, take risks, play, build and dive into their imaginations – all while enjoying the great outdoors.”

 A growing body of research has determined that the more children engage in imaginative play and take reasonable risks outdoors, the more they are equipped to be successful in home and school environments.
 These benefits stretch over multiple developmental areas and Christman has seen this first hand through her work with children.